ag00se/python_pyqt_basics/README.md

 This repository contains examples using PyQt/PySide to create simple user interfaces.
 The examples use 'PySide6'.
 To use a different version or implementation simply replace 'PySide6' with the respective version/implementation.
 See the comments in the example files.

-To plotting examples use the package 'pyqtgraph'.
+The plotting examples use the package 'pyqtgraph'.
 It can be installed via following command:
 ```
 pip install pyqtgraph
 ```